Zhusha7/peril/README.md

 ## Instructions

+### Do this if this is your first install

-To use this code, please clone this repository
+Clone this repository

 ```bash
 git clone https://github.com/zhusha7/peril.git